PayEx/PayEx.Checkout.Documentation/docs/address.md

-An implementer may use this endpoint to obtain the delivery address of the order.
+An implementer may request this resource to obtain the delivery address of the order.
-It is expected that the item is being sent to this address, if the implementer have initiated the transaction with the property `requiresDigitalAddress` or `requiresPhysicalAddress` set to true.
+It is expected that the item(s) purchased is being sent to this address, if the implementer have initiated the transaction with the property `requiresDigitalAddress` or `requiresPhysicalAddress` set to true.

 ### Method, parameters

-    GET /address?paymenttoken=your-order-token
+Method:    `GET`

+Resource:  `api/orders/{orderid}/address`

+Headers:

-    Authorization: Token your-token
+    Authorization: Token M2EwNWFkZjgtNGFhMy00ZGYyLWIzOWMtYmVkNmY2YTc1YTdkOjQ0Mzg5MgdlLTQ1NDktNGMxOC05Mjk5LTkyZjMxY2VhYTllNw
     Accept: application/json

-Where the value of the query parameter `paymenttoken` is the token your purchase-endpoint is receiving from checkout.js
+Where `orderid` is the token your purchase-endpoint is receiving from checkout.js

 ### Example response
     {